 Second, I know Zeon has always been equated to Nazi Germany, but for this incarnation I wanted to make it more akin to a Galactic (Second Reich) German Empire with some elements from In Vain Doth Valour Bleed by His Divine Shadow (it's been dead for years but still a good read).
 In that sense, they speak English (Standard) like the majority of the galactic population, but they have accents similar to Char's dub in Gundam Unicorn and the Helghast from Killzone; that rough, highly Germanic tone that gives you an indication of power and dark intent.

 Third, in terms of aesthetics, the setting is based most off of Char's Counterattack and/or Unicorn, with the ships, mecha and even the uniforms being based around the UC 0090s time period respectively.
-On the latter, the Federation Star Force uses the standard 0093 Londo Bell uniform as its standard (only now grey instead of khaki and holding regular Federal shoulder/collar insignia, except colored blue instead of red), while Zeon uses the garb of Char's Neo Zeon, all with the appropriate rank markings and other decorations.
+On the latter, the Federation Star Force uses the 0093 Federation/Londo Bell uniform as its standard (only now grey instead of khaki and with blue tinted shoulder insignia/collar/sleeves instead of red), while Zeon uses the garb of Char's Neo Zeon, all with the appropriate rank markings and other decorations.
 As well, several of the cast members have been redesigned somewhat, which I will get to later on.

 And finally, I will only be updating Alpha infrequently as my main focus is with my Code Geass story, Code Geass Megiddo.

 Author's Notes 2: The song at the end is "Reason" by Nami Tamaki, the first ED of Gundam SEED DESTINY.
 I don't usually insert song lyrics to my work, but the more I listened to it, the more I thought it fit perfectly with that final scene and just had to put it in.